d2s/Documentation/_posts/2018-04-10-Changelog.md

 Relased 22 Oct 2018.

-The following are changes in the rc:
+The following are changes in the release:
 - enhanced quick backups
 - enhanced copy single files
 - enhanced snapshots